regen-network/reDAOmint/README.md

 * Issues ARG tokens under an argument of positive plant biomass impact they process quarterly using a government-approved model and open landsat data.
 * Manages AOI submission for a government-funded reforestation project in Papa New Guinea
 * Manages AOI for a community-supported-agriculture consortium in Ecuador
-* Issues and buys back ARG tokens on the DEX with trading pairs to: the stablecoin and the undifferentiated investor dividend token.
+* Issues and buys back ARG tokens on the DEX with trading pairs to: the stablecoin and the EDS investor token.

-### Larry (investor)
+### Larry (impact investor)

 * Discovers the DAO through a relative that gifted him enDAOmint tokens
 * Sets a buy order to purchase more enDAOmint tokens at the beginning of each month
 * Deeply concerned about climate change and the wellbeing of elephants.
-* Buys biomass and carbon sequestration tokens
+* Recieves and redeems biomass and carbon sequestration tokens
 * Advocates for new living capital tokens to represent elephant interests (habitat reclamation, elephant rescue operations)

+### Joe (homo economicus)

+* Profit-motivated
+* Observes the quarterly issuance of carbon credits are sold below market price.
+* Buys in to EDS, gets Carbon credits as quarterly dividend and buys more when they are all dumped on the DEX.
+* Sells the credits over the course of the quarter as price recovers for healty profit.

 ## Interaction

 1. Larry recieves his quarterly dividend in the form of 120 undifferentiated contributor credits.
 2. Quarterly harvest for ARG is positive - they issue corresponding percentages of stablecoin outputs to their managed project and puts the AOI-tokens for biomass (ARG) on the exchange to trade against contributor credits.
-3. Larry goes to the DEX, and redeems most of his credits for biomass tokens like ARG and carbon credits issued by IPCC.
+3. Larry redeems most of his credits as biomass tokens like ARG and carbon credits issued by IPCC.
+4. Larry is never required to be aware of the land stewards producing ARG, or other investors motivated differently like Joe.
+But, he could trace his issued living capital tokens via the issuing authorities, or explore other account holder information within the DAO if he wished.
-4. Larry sends a portion of his credits as a bounty for inclusion of an elephant habitat authority.
+5. Larry sends a portion of his credits as a bounty for inclusion of an elephant habitat authority.
-5. Stewards of ARG projects submit claims for expected biomass increase next quarter (or allow ARG to do it on their behalf).
+6. Stewards of ARG projects submit claims for expected biomass increase next quarter (or allow ARG to do it on their behalf).